 - For sending and receiving email, Post Office Protocol (POP), Simple Mail Transfer Protocol (SMTP), and Internet Message Access Protocol (IMAP) are used.

-These instances are all part of the TCP/IP stack's app layer, and they all deliver data to TCP on the transport layer.
+These instances are all part of the TCP/IP stack's app layer and deliver data to TCP on the transport layer.

 When should you choose TCP?